PLEASE NOTE: At this time, all applications received in 2023 will only be considered for funding in 2024.

 Malaria Partners International works separately within the Rotary International community raising its own funding independently through donor appeals to individuals, foundations, and corporations.
-While Rotary Clubs can and do participate in the funding of some small grants, most of the small grant funding is sourced through funding raised through charitable giving.

 Frequently Asked Questions

 What can the small grant be used for?

 What is the largest grant we can receive?

 What are the minimum qualifications for a grant to be considered?

 - The applicant is a Rotary Club in a malaria-endemic area and is in good standing with Rotary International.

 - The grant proceeds are intended to offset costs directly related to malaria control.

 - The application presents baseline data specific to the existing conditions in the project’s immediate domain.

 - The application quantitatively lays out a proposed project’s anticipated positive community impact, such as in reducing prevalence, morbidity, and/or mortality.